An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 Because of the association between negative emotions and psoriatic flare-ups, relaxation and anti-stress techniques may be helpful.
 Hypnosis aimed at reducing stress may relieve symptoms.

-Some patients have had a traumatic or stressful event coincide with the appearance of psoriasis.
+Some people have had a traumatic or stressful event coincide with the appearance of psoriasis.
 Talking to a psychiatrist about the issue may significantly improve symptoms.

 Treating Dry Skin

-If skin becomes dry and itchy, the patient may try the following:
+If skin becomes dry and itchy, the person may try the following:

 - Soak in a warm bath for about 15 minutes.